ethanh6/LeetCode/README.md

 # Leetcode

-This is a personal Leetcode solutions tracker developed using Python that automatically retrieves code snippets from the Leetcode API.
+This is a Leetcode solutions tracker built with Python that automatically retrieves code snippets from the Leetcode API.
 It comes with a preconfigured code template that includes essential C++ headers and a Catch2 unit testing boilerplate to help verify code correctness.
 CMake is utilized to streamline the building and testing process for ease of use.